-Unlike the Viterbi algorithm, which is guaranteed to return the global maximum likelihood path, the TRW-S algorithm gradually converges towards optimal layer labeling, and a termination condition is necessary.
-Because a finite number of iterations must be used, this process is not guaranteed to always find the optimal solution; however, based on trial and error, we found that 50 iterations produces satisfactory results.
-A more quantifiable testing may suggest a convergence criteria rather than a fixed number of iterations.
+Unlike the Viterbi algorithm, which is guaranteed to return the global maximum likelihood path of an HMM, the TRW-S algorithm on an MRF is not guaranteed to converge to a global optimum.
+However, based on trial and error, we found that 50 iterations usually produces satisfactory results.
+More systematic testing in the future may suggest convergence criteria rather than a fixed number of iterations.